NisargMukeshbhaiPatel/Reliant-ERP-CRM-Prototype/README.md

 # Reliant-ERP-CRM-Prototype
-**The application is already deployed on the cloud and can be accessed through the provided URL.
+The application is already deployed on the cloud and can be accessed through the provided URL.
 By default, you will land on the customer-facing interface used for submitting enquiries.
-To switch to the CRM (management) side, click the Login button located on the left-hand side of the page and sign in with the following credentials:
+To switch to the CRM (management) side, click the Login button located on the left-hand side of the page and sign in with the following credentials: <br>
-Email: manager@example.com
+Email: manager@example.com <br>
-Password: 12345678 **
+Password: 12345678

 **https://reliant-crm.netlify.app**